-A certified credit counsellor will negotiate with your creditors on your behalf to either stop or significantly reduce the interest on your debt, which lets you pay back your debt rather than just the interest.
+A certified Credit Counsellor will negotiate with your creditors on your behalf to either stop or significantly reduce the interest on your debt, which lets you pay back your debt faster rather than just the interest.
 All you have to do is provide the non-profit credit counselling agency with a single monthly payment and they handle sending it to all of your creditors—no fuss, no muss.
-The bonus is you’ll no longer have to deal with your creditors or collection calls because your certified credit counsellor becomes your representative.
-They’re basically your go-between and they’ll handle any creditor related issues for you.
+The bonus is you’ll no longer have to deal with your creditors or collection calls because your certified Credit Counsellor becomes your representative.
+They’re basically your go-between and they’ll handle any creditor-related issues for you.

 What are the costs of a Debt Consolidation Program?

-When it comes to a Debt Consolidation or Management Program, there is typically an initial set-up fee, which shouldn’t be more than $50, and a minimal portion of your monthly payment goes towards processing and managing the account.
+When it comes to a DCP, there is typically an initial set-up fee, which shouldn’t be more than $50.
+Also, a minimal portion of your monthly payment goes towards processing and managing the account.

 What are the Benefits of a Debt Consolidation Program?

 Easier Monthly Payment